TuhinAl/personal-notes/LFCS/essential-commands.md

 Sticky Bit is a special persmission that can be set on **directories**, It restricts file deletion in that directory.
 SUID - Set User ID <br>
 SGID - Set Group ID <br>
-**SUID** - when this is set on a file, it means that whenever the file is executed, it going to be executed as the User IDof the owner of the file Instead of the User ID of the person who is running the file.<br>
+**SUID** - when this is set on a file, it means that whenever the file is executed, it going to be executed as the User ID of the owner of the file Instead of the User ID of the person who is running the file.<br>
 Capital **S** in the permission means that the file has the SUID permission but it is not executable. <br>
 Small **s** in the permission means that the file has the SUID permission and it is executable. <br>
 `$ chmod 4664 testsuidfile` <br>